 The following parametric models of knurling patterns were created using Rhino's Grasshopper.
-These are dynamic pattern that can be applied to any four sided surface (from within Rhino).
+These are dynamic patterns that can be applied to any four sided surface (within Rhino).

 The following image was created using Rhino's Grasshopper.
 It is a parametric model of a complex pipe system.
-The Grasshopper parametric function resolves the intersection between all of the different pipes automatically (and it outputs a polygon mesh).
+The Grasshopper parametric function resolves the intersection between all of the different pipes automatically.

 The following geometry was created using a dodecahedron as a base model.
 Simply put, this was created from intersecting cubes within the dodecahedron.
 It was modeled in Rhino with the help of grasshopper.